-Notable projects include Mayor Wright Homes, Wākea Garden Apartments the Ford Island Master Development Agreement, Kalaeloa Strategic Implementation Plan, Kalaeloa Renewable Energy Park, The Waterfront at Pu’uloa and Waikele on Oahu, Palamanui and Ke Kailani on the Big Island, and Kilauea Lighthouse Village on Kaua‘i, and Makaloa on Maui.
+Notable projects include Mayor Wright Homes, Wākea Garden Apartments the Ford Island Master Development Agreement, Kalaeloa Strategic Implementation Plan, Kalaeloa Renewable Energy Park, The Waterfront at Pu’uloa and Waikele on Oahu; Palamanui and Ke Kailani on the Big Island; Kilauea Lighthouse Village on Kaua‘i, and Makaloa on Maui.

 HUNT'S HAWAIʻI DIVISION SERVICES

-- Affordable Housing: Our broad experience in developing, financing, building and managing affordable workforce housing has made Hawaiʻi projects like Riverside Apartments and E Komo Mai (Hilo), Banyan Street Manor (Honolulu), Hale Makana (Nanakuli), Halawa View Apartments (Aiea), Kahuku Elderly (Kahuku) and Imi Ikena (Wailuku), and Wākea Garden Apartments (Kapolei) possible.
+- Affordable Housing: Our broad experience in developing, financing, building and managing affordable workforce housing has made Hawaiʻi projects like Riverside Apartments and E Komo Mai (Hilo), Banyan Street Manor (Honolulu), Hale Makana (Nanakuli), Halawa View Apartments (Aiea), Kahuku Elderly (Kahuku), Imi Ikena (Wailuku), and Wākea Garden Apartments (Kapolei) possible.

 - Social Infrastructure: Hunt's wholly owned subsidiary, CGL Management Group, offers planning, project management, design, and facilities management services for social infrastructure projects and public facilities on behalf of governments and other municipal organizations.
 Since 1974, CGL has a rich history of serving 1,700 clients and has worked in 19 countries, all 50 states, and over 900 local jurisdictions.
 CGL’s projects include correctional facilities, judicial, government administration buildings and higher educational facilities.